ya66666/Snake-Game/README.md

-Download the folder and execute snake game python file
+Download the whole folder and execute the Snake Game.py to play the game.